Sarangchae: Function

 A sarangchae is a section of the house where men can sleep, study, and entertain guests.
 However, in some particularly large houses, guests could be entertained in yet another structure, with outsiders being prohibited entry into the sarangchae.
 If it contained multiple rooms, fathers usually slept in a separate room from their sons, although the son could share a room with their grandfather.

-Women, including the female head of household and daughter-in-laws, were generally forbidden from entering it.
+Women, including the female head of household and daughters-in-law, were generally forbidden from entering it.
 How strictly the entry ban was enforced varied by household and by time, although it was not uncommon for women in noble families to never once enter a sarangchae for their entire lives.

 However, especially for the rural poor with small houses, the sarangchae often served other general purposes, like being a workshop or a space for storing equipment.

 Composition

 Depending on the size of the house, sarangchaes can either be connected to or disconnected from the rest of the house.
 Within a house, it is generally placed closer to the main entrance, in order to accommodate the entry of guests.
 It can either have or be separated from the anchae by a larger open space called a mr or mr.

 A sarangchae contains one or more rooms, but always contains a sarangbang.
 If the sarangbang is the only room, it performs all the functions of the sarangchae.